Excellent

 Saxenda (liraglutide)

-Saxenda is approved for use in people with a BMI of 27 or higher with weight-related medical problems or a BMI of 30 or higher without a weight-related medical problem.
+Saxenda is approved for use in people with a BMI of 27 or higher with weight-related medical problems or a BMI of 30 or higher without any weight-related medical conditions.
 It’s also approved for use in children aged 12 to 17 years with a body weight above 132 pounds and obesity.
 It’s intended to be used with diet and exercise.

 How it works: Saxenda works by mimicking GLP-1 to regulate feelings of hunger.
 It lowers appetite and slows gastric emptying, making you feel full for longer and helping you decrease your caloric intake.